Quantized Hall conductance in 3D topological nodal-line semimetals without chiral symmetry

-The model Hamiltonian in Eq.~\eqref{hamiltonian} carries all the topological properties of topological nodal-line semimetals.
-The nodal ring is characterized by a quantized $\pi$ Berry phase, which can be obtained by calculating integral along a closed loop that intersects the nodal ring, as shown by the dashed loop in Fig.~\ref{fg:figure1} (a).
+{\emph{Correspondence between $(k_x,k_y)$-dependent winding number and $z$-direction drumhead surface states}.}- The model Hamiltonian in Eq.~\eqref{hamiltonian} carries the essential topological properties of topological nodal-ring semimetals \cite{Supp}, including the winding number and drumhead surface states.
+It is well known that the nodal ring is characterized by a quantized $\pi$ Berry phase \cite{Bian16nc}.
+It is less known the Berry phase is equivalent to the difference between the winding number inside and outside the nodal ring, as shown below.
+The Berry phase can be obtained by an integral along a closed loop that intersects the nodal ring, as shown by the dashed loop in Fig.~\ref{fg:figure1} (a).
 Equivalently, the loop can deform to contour the infinity.
-A winding number $n_w$ can be defined as an integral from $k_z =-\infty$ to $+\infty$ for a given point on the $k_x-k_y$ plane, which means the winding number is nontrivial inside and trivial outside the nodal ring, so the change of the winding number along the two paths around the nodal ring is equivalent to the $\pi$ Berry phase.
+A winding number $n_w$ can be defined as an integral from $k_z =-\infty$ to $+\infty$ for a given point on the $k_x$-$k_y$ plane (Sec.
+SI in \cite{Supp}), which means that the winding number is nontrivial inside and trivial outside the nodal ring.
+The difference between the ($k_x,k_y$)-dependent winding number inside and outside the nodal ring is equivalent to the $\pi$ Berry phase that protects the nodal ring.
 Due to bulk-boundary correspondence, the non-trivial bulk topology property leads to topological surface states at the boundary.
 Only the winding number inside the nodal ring is nontrivial [green area in Fig.~\ref{fg:figure1} (a)], leading to the formation of drumhead surface states at the boundary along the $z$ direction, as shown in Fig.~\ref{fg:figure1} (b).